hogbergmarkus/4-paws/README.md

 #### Cats & Dogs page

 - This is the page where users can view what animals are available for adoption.
-- It is important that the user gets a good experience on this page, no matter device, since we want them to stay, and the page is highly responsove as it should.
+- It is important that the user gets a good experience on this page, no matter device, since we want them to stay, and the page is highly responsive as it should.

 ![Animals on mobile view](documentation/screenshots/animal-mobile-screenshot.png)